 - Regular backup “snapshots” are taken to enable easily-accessible file recovery.

-Students receive a 50 GB Windows Home Directory when they are granted a full CAEN Account to support their use of the CAEN Lab Software Environment (CLSE).
-Files saved in student Windows Home Directories are available in the same location on all CAEN lab computers.
-Program settings that are saved on one CAEN lab computer will also be available on all other CAEN lab computers.
+Students and faculty instructors receive a CAEN Home Directory when they are granted full CAEN Access to support their use of the CAEN Lab Software Environment (CLSE).
+Files saved in CAEN Home Directories are available in the same location on all CAEN Lab and ITS Campus Computing Sites computers.
+The maximum quota for a student Home Directory is 50 GB, and it cannot be increased.

 Note: Do not delete the windat.V2 or dotfiles folders in your Home Directory.
 These are the default locations where your Desktop and Documents folders are stored when using CLSE computers.